luckill/LuxPartyRents/README.md

 # Synopsis
-Potapov Wedding is an equipment rental website.
+LUs Party Rents is an equipment rental website.
 This project aims to help improve the efficiency and productivity of the client’s rental process while also providing an online store to help automate more of the client’s work that the client is doing manually.

 # Features
 * Feature 1: An admin page for the client to personalize the website and keep track of rentals and inventory.